paritytech/xcm-docs/src/journey/origins.md

 The AliasOrigin instruction is similar to the UniversalOrigin instruction, but it is primarily used for account IDs.
 When executed, it switches out the current origin for the given MultiLocation.
 THe AliasOrigin instruction would allow to remove certain prefix patterns such as Parent/Parachain(X)/ for certain values of X (thereby allowing sibling chains to use the same account IDs) or Parachain(X)/ (allowing a Relay-chain to use the account IDs native to its child parachains) or just Parent/ (allowing parachains to use AccountIds of the Relay-chain).
-The AliasOrigin currently does not yet have an implementation in the `xcm-executor`.